TheGamerX20/CrashLoggerAE/README.md

-# Achievements Enabler AE
+# Crash Logger AE

-Buffout 4 NG's Achievements Patch ported to FO4 1.11.137.0+.<br>
+Buffout 4 NG's Crash Logger ported to FO4 1.11.137.0+.<br>
 Supports only the Anniversary Editions of the Game.

 ### Requirements